nidash/thefootie/README.md

 ##Usage:
 Please checkout from github link https://github.com/nidash/thefootie
 1) Install docker if not installed already.
+2) composer install
+3) Copy .env.dist to .env
-2) Start up a database server, see compose file environment variables are coming and can be overridden in .env file.
+4) Start up a database server, see compose file environment variables are coming and can be overridden in .env file.
 Currently we are using port 3306 but this can be changed.

     docker-compose up -d